outworkers/phantom/README.md

 - Zookeeper support(available as of 1.1.0).

-Since Cassandra cannot be loadbalanced effectively and Zookeeper is to date the de-facto standard for distributed synchronisation, we figured a pre-build integration based on ```finagle-zookeeper``` would be awesome.
+Since Cassandra cannot be loadbalanced effectively and Zookeeper is to date the de-facto standard for distributed synchronisation and service discovery, we figured a pre-build integration based on ```finagle-zookeeper``` would be awesome.

 We've even taken it one step further, writing some pretty cool tools for testing automations.
 With a simple trait you can run asynchronous tests against an embedded Cassandra instance and an